unrealwork/atsd-use-cases/USMortality/README.md

 ### Axibase Time Series Database
 --------------------------------

+The processing of datasets using Axibase Time Series Database (ATSD) is straight forward.
+Processing the same data with ATSD is less time consuming because its collection tool has built-in heuristics to handle the format in which data.gov datasets are published, namely the Socrata Open Data Format.
+When loading data for a particular dataset the collector uses Socrata metadata to understand the meaning of columns and automatically extract dates, times, and categories from the data files.
+Besides, ATSD stores the data in the user's own database so that this public data can be combined with internal data sources as well as mixed and matched across different datasets.
+Once you install ATSD, you **don't** have to:

+* Add additional datasets from data.gov
+* Manipulate and design table schema
+* Provision an application server
+* Write programs to parse and digest these types of files.

+Rather, you can configure a scheduled job to retrieve the file from the specified endpoint and have ATSD parse it according to pre-defined rules.
+Once you have raw data in ATSD, creating and sharing reports with built-in widgets is fairly trivial using examples from [axibase.com](http://axibase.com/products/axibase-time-series-database/visualization/widgets/).

 Below is an output of the default configuration with all 122 U.S. cities parsed into the Axibase Time Series Database (ATSD).

 ![Figure 2](Images/Figure2.png)